Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 🌟 From LLM Architecture to Serving

 In the era of agents, we have moved from the age of training to the age of inference.
-While using public APIs effectively is necessary, many companies prefer building local serving environments for various reasons such as security, governance, and cost.
-Learn everything from understanding LLM architecture for building local serving environments to architectural configuration and the latest trends in LLM development.
+While using public APIs is necessary, many companies prefer building local serving environments for various reasons such as security, governance, and cost.
+Learn everything from understanding LLM architecture for building local serving environments to architectural configuration and the latest LLM development trends.

 Lecture Core Composition